byuistats/DS250-Cannon/content/Slides/p4/d3/_index.md

 ## Welcome to class!

 #### Spiritual Thought
+* Isaiah 3 and the One Ring

 #### Announcements
-1. Coding Challenge code posted
+1. Coding Challenge Thursday

 <br>